HabanaAI/vllm-fork/README_GAUDI.md

 when executing a given bucket for the first time.

 > [!WARNING]
-> Disabling warmup is fine for development, but it is highly recommended to enable it in deployment.
+> Disabling warm-up is fine for development, but it is highly recommended to enable it in deployment.

 ## HPU Graph Capture

 [HPU Graphs](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_HPU_Graphs.html) are currently the most performant execution method of vLLM on Intel Gaudi.
-When HPU Graphs are enabled, execution graphs will be traced (recorded) ahead of time (after performing warmup), to be later replayed during inference, significantly reducing host overheads.
+When HPU Graphs are enabled, execution graphs will be traced (recorded) ahead of time (after performing warm-up), to be later replayed during inference, significantly reducing host overheads.
 Recording can take large amounts of memory, which needs to be taken into account when allocating KV cache.
 Enabling HPU Graphs will impact the number of available KV cache blocks, but vLLM provides user-configurable variables to control memory management.

 When HPU Graphs are used, they share the common memory pool ("usable memory") with the KV cache, as determined by the `gpu_memory_utilization` flag (default value is `0.9`).
 Before the KV cache is allocated,